dan-leo/masters/thesis/v8/4_results.md

 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/txTime_energy_plot.pdf}
 \captionof{figure}[Energy versus latency packets (503/1811) for ZTE, Nokia.]{Energy versus latency packets (503/1811) in comparison (AB) of UE, (C) MNOs, (DE) attenuation zones, (F) UE-MNO boxplots, (GH) test types, (I) and ECLs against RSRP for ZTE, Nokia.}
-\label{fig:}
+\label{fig:evl1}
 \end{center}
 \end{minipage}

 [](../../../masters/code/tests/plotterk/txTime_energy_plot.png)

-(A) Attenuation zones show variation.
-(B) UE-MNO pairings show similar trends, yet is possible (more in Vodacom's case) for latency to increase and energy levels to remain the same.
-(C) Tests show variation.
-(D) Increased ECL indicated higher latency and energy consumption.

-After 5 seconds UEs consume 1 Joule per second when connected to a tower and after 15 seconds 3 Joules per second at most.
+In Figure \ref{fig:evl1}, attenuation zones show variation.
+UE-MNO pairings show similar trends, yet is possible (more in Vodacom's case) for latency to increase and energy levels to remain the same.
+Telemetry tests do show variation, and with increased ECL it indicates higher latency and energy consumption.
+After 5 seconds, UEs consume 1 Joule per second when connected to a tower and after 15 seconds 3 Joules per second at most.
 However, it is possible to use energy more efficiently and increase latency.
+Outliers do exist from 25 seconds onwards, and it follows the same structure as the above.
+The majority of outliers are Vodacom-Nokia's.

 [](../../../masters/code/tests/plotterk/txTime_energy_outliers.png)

- exist from 25 seconds onwards, and it follows the same structure as the above.
-The majority of outliers are Vodacom's.

 It is evident that on all attenuation levels there is a high degree of variation in latency and energy, and thus correlation with attenuation is unlikely.
 Considering the discrepancy between MTN and Vodacom is up to a ten-fold difference, the latter's Nokia towers are vastly inefficient.
 Lastly, most of the test data falls within the first 10 seconds, with eDRX power saving being the most efficient, and network registration or sending large UDP packets being the least.

 \begin{minipage}{\linewidth}
 \begin{center}